Wil1756/Wil1756/README.md

 ---
 ⚡️ A quick introduction

-* 🌱 Building systems that solve real problems.
+* 🌱 Building systems that solve real world problems.
 * 💼 I'm open to freelancing projects.
 * 🤟🏻 I'm an astrophysics geek, civil engineer, tech, farmer, entrepreneur and history lover.
 I also write pieces of poetry and blogs.
 * 😝 Fun-Fact: I love sports activities.